Computer Programming at the Northern Academy Summer Camp

-AWB courses incorporate real-time, real-world projects with industry and government organizations, such as NASA and the United Nations (UN).
-The AWB program at Northern Academy is developed and sponsored by Trillium Learning.
+Courses incorporate real-time, real-world projects with industry and government organizations, such as NASA and the United Nations (UN).

-Northern Academy offers a unique – one-of-a-kind experience for summer campers – the A World Bridge ® international award-winning program developed by Trillium Learning.
+Northern Academy offers a unique – one-of-a-kind experience for summer campers.
 The program consists of three integrated activities for campers:

 - Coding on the NASA WorldWind Platform

 - Hands-on learning of Unmanned Aircraft Systems (drones) with high-definition cameras, and learn how to take aerial photography and mapping